Africa

 Day 2

-At leisure to independently explore the sights of colourful Mexico City, prior to joining your tour.
+At leisure to acclimatise and independently explore the sights of colourful Mexico City.

 The Palace of Fine Arts with its magnificent dome is well worth a visit, as well as the historic Frida Kahlo Art Museum (or Blue House) dedicated to her work.
 With its numerous world class museums, dramatic art murals, thriving music scene and exploding culinary scene, in Mexico City you will be spoilt for choice.